top of page

-The origns of the Micklegate series are probably as curious as stories themselves.
+The origns of the Micklegate series are probably as curious as the stories themselves.
 I have had a background in education, particularly in applied technology and solutions, and had a couple of businesses which were more in tune with my experience as a musician.
 In that role, I used to write scripts and musicals, mostly for major tour operators and some small theatre companies.
 I came to realise to my surprise just how much I enjoyed writing.

 For those of you who are writers, this was a very different experience.
 A million miles away from that experience where you hold your breath waiting for reviews.
 Of course, the story, the humour and the songs had to tick some boxes, but it was a collaboration and a very happy process, including sitting in the sun and watching people dance and laugh at what you had written.